DS-100/sp22/grad_proj/gradproject.md

     - What loss metrics are you using to evaluate your model?
     - From a bias-variance tradeoff standpoint, how do you assess the performance of your model?
 How do you check if it is overfitting?
     - How would you improve your model based on the outcome?
+  - If you are choosing to pursue your research question from an inference angle
+    - Your notebook must demonstrate sufficient analysis and visualization to support your conclusion.
+    - You must have a clearly constructed hypothesis test (including a clearly defined test statistic, significance level, and justification of chosen procedure)
-  - If you are choosing to pursue your research question from an inference angle, your notebook must demonstrate sufficient analysis and visualization to support your conclusion.
-We will not restrict you to the type of analysis as there are many different statistical techniques that may apply to your case.
+    - We will not restrict you to the type of statistical test you conduct as there are many different statistical techniques that may apply to your case.
 However, we also ask that you provide detailed justification for the techniques you choose and how it allows you make those inferences.

-[Component 2]. **Project Writeup (previously narrative notebook)**.
+[Component 2]. **Project Writeup**.
 This is a single PDF that summarizes your workflow and what you have learned.
 It should be structured as a research paper and include a title, list of authors, abstract, introduction, description of data, description of methods, summary of results, and discussion.
 Make sure to number figures and tables and include informative captions.

 If you wish, you can render the PDF using LaTeX, provided that the provenance of the figures is clearly labeled in the main narrative, and the figures can be reproduced by running the analysis notebooks